CloudCannon/documentation/_posts/2017-12-06-outputs--custom-editor-toolbars.md

 type: major
 ---

 This release adds two major features, the option to output a generated site and editor toolbar customisation.
+See a feature post in our blog.

 **Features:**